ecmwf/open-ecpds/README.md

 | **Data Dissemination** | Automatic distribution of data products to remote sites |
 | **Data Portal** | Pull/push access initiated by remote sites, with real-time monitoring |

 Built on container technologies, it scales from a laptop to hundreds of systems managing petabytes of data.
-It supports a wide range of protocols (FTP, SFTP, HTTP/S, S3, GCS, Azure Blob, MQTT/WIS2, …) and integrates with object storage, MQTT brokers, and Kubernetes.
+It supports a wide range of protocols (FTP, SFTP, HTTP/S, WebDAV, S3, GCS, Azure Blob, MQTT/WIS2, …) and integrates with object storage, MQTT brokers, and Kubernetes.

 ---